 However, there will be a pretty significant difference in quality between the two, according to the specs, which could make the secondary sensor seem pretty so-so.
 The listings suggest a 12-megapixel main sensor with a 5MP secondary one – that's a serious drop-off, if true.

 In fact, it's so big of a difference that it seems far-fetched.
 On the other hand, this is a budget phone, and having a dual-camera array is kind of a surprise in the first place.
-The specs suggest a 16-megapixel camera on the front, meanwhile.
+The Fry's listing suggests an 8MP front camera for the Moto G6, although a previous leak claimed 16MP.

 The renders show two cameras on both the Moto G6 and Moto G6 Plus, but the specs seem a bit jumbled.
 We're not convinced about the details here just yet.